Urinary symptoms · remote-care suitability

-A typical bladder infection can often be assessed remotely, but not every urinary symptom is a remote-care problem.
+A typical lower urinary tract infection can often be treated remotely, but some urinary symptoms need further assessment.

-The key is to distinguish an uncomplicated lower UTI from situations where kidney infection, sexually transmitted infection, vaginal infection, another diagnosis or a complicated picture must be considered.
-In those cases, a quick antibiotic without proper assessment is not good care.
+With urinary symptoms, the key is to distinguish a typical bladder infection from situations where kidney infection, another diagnosis or a complicated clinical picture must be considered.
+In those situations, simply issuing a quick antibiotic is not good care.

 When can remote consultation be suitable?

-• a healthy adult non-pregnant woman has typical burning when urinating and increased urinary frequency or urgency
+• an adult non-pregnant woman has typical burning when urinating and increased urinary frequency or urgency

-• there is no fever, flank or back pain, nausea, vomiting or clearly reduced general condition
+• there is no fever, flank or back pain, nausea or feeling clearly unwell

 • symptoms do not suggest vaginal infection or a sexually transmitted infection